GegeKang/AI-Powered-UC-Davis-Students-Study-Buddy-Chatbot/README.md

 ### 🛠 How to Get the Model Working on Your Machine:

-1. Make sure you have the `ucdavis-model-production/` folder inside the project.
+1. Make sure you import the `ucdavis-model-production/` 'backend' folder inside the project.
    > (It contains `pytorch_model.bin`, `config.json`, `special_tokens_map.json`, etc.)

 2. If you don't have the folder: